c0stya/brzozowski/README.md

 ## Why do we need it

 1. It is fun
-2. Using this technique we can construct a very efficient automaton called [minimal DFA](https://en.wikipedia.org/wiki/DFA_minimization).
+2. Using this technique we can construct a very efficient automaton close to what is called [minimal DFA](https://en.wikipedia.org/wiki/DFA_minimization).
 There are some considerations though but in some cases such construction can be very handy.

 ## TODO